Close-up of mechanic performing car servicing Newcastle on a vehicle engine

 How Often Should You Service Your Car?

-Finding the right servicing interval for your vehicle balances manufacturer recommendations with your specific driving habits and conditions:
+Finding the right servicing interval for your vehicle balances manufacturer recommendations with your specific driving habits and conditions.
+The timing of your next service also depends on when your car was last serviced, so it’s important to keep track of your last service date.

 Mileage-Based Servicing